shenay/association_score_methods/CTTV009_GWAS_catalog/description.md

 | rs2488389|ENSG00000213047|intron_variant|_ |
 | rs7200543|ENSG00000275498|synonymous_variant | ENSG00000179889 |

-To obtain a score we associate the returned SO term with a number between 0 and 1 which reflect the severity of the effect of the snp on the given gene (the closer to 1 and most severe).
+To obtain a score we associate the returned SO terms with a number between 0 and 1 which reflect the severity of the effect of the snp on the given gene (the closer to 1 and most severe).
 It also reflects in some degree the likeliness of that snp to be associated with that gene.
 If the snp is in a coding region of a gene and brings a new stop codon it is likely that the snp to gene assignment is right.
 If the gene is associated to a snp because it was the nearest gene to this snp, the association can still be right but we're less sure of it then in the previous example.

-Here are the different term and the score we associate to them :
+Here are the different terms and the scores we associate to them :

 | Term | Probability |
 | ---- | ----------- |